evan-erdos/trail-of-cthulhu/story/prose-outline.md

 However, it's nighttime, but the water is still glowing.

 They gather themselves, and notice a glint shining from the shallows.
-When they pull it out of the water, they realize it's the *Tendril Medallion*.
+When they pull it out of the water, they realize it’s part of the *Tendril Medallion*.
+Intricate symbols mark the back and the front, however, there are no symbols in a depression along the top.
+The face has notches indicating that something could be fit into it.

 They exit the cavern, and find themselves along the shore.